 Why Use These?

-BaristaHustle introduces a helpful guide to mixing your own water in the post The World in Two Bottles, although I feel like there are a couple ways the method could be better:
+BaristaHustle introduces an extremely helpful guide to mixing your own water in the post The World in Two Bottles, although I feel like there are a couple ways the method could be better:

 - The recipes use ppm expressed as ion rather than ppm expressed as CaCo3, which makes it more difficult to check your results with a TDS meter.